antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 ## 2.1 input.json

-This file [input_Sicily.json](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters/input_Sicily.json) contained in the [config_files/Parameters](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters) folder manages the main configuration parameters to run this examples.
-The file actually used for the run must be always named **input.json**.
-The default available file is set to run the Tohoku example, but it is sufficient to copy this `input_Sicily.json` into `input.json` to run this example
+This file [input_Sicily.json](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters/input_Sicily.json) contained in the [config_files/Parameters](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters) folder, defines the main configuration parameters required to run pyANTI-FASc.
+The file used for execution must always be named `input.json`.

+The default configuration is set to run this example, but it can be easily modified to support other use cases.

-Here below the important settings to be managed by the user are shown. **Look carefully to the comments besides and below the parameters**.
-The parameters not shown in this example might be left unmodified.
-Their use and functionality will be fixed in next releases and better described in [Wiki Documentation](https://github.com/antonioscalaunina/pyANTI-FASc/wiki) currently under construction.
+The key parameters that users may need to adjust are listed below. **Please refer carefully to the comments provided alongside each parameter**.
+Parameters not shown in this example can be left unchanged.
+Their functionality will be further refined in future releases and documented in the [Wiki Documentation](https://github.com/antonioscalaunina/pyANTI-FASc/wiki) which is currently under development.

 	{"zone_name": "ITCF00G",     → Name of the precomputed mesh to be used.
 The mesh downloaded from the ESFM20 service must be saved in geojson file as within the `utils/sz_slabs/' folder as shown [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/ITCF00G_mesh.json)
 	"Merc_zone": 33,             → Mercator zone for the selected slab.
 See the slab database and use the correct Mercator zone